yujunmjiang/nasm-interactive/README.md

 #### Concept

 In this project, the task is to create an interactive visualization bese on data that provided by [Smithsonian Institution Open Access API](http://edan.si.edu/openaccess/apidocs/).
+The content will be focus on a review of aerospcae industry in the past 120 years, and the final output is a combination of quantitative and qualitative data with interaction.